Netcracker/DRNavigator/documentation/public/installation.md

 ### Installing Second Site-Manager

-Sometimes it is requires to install two Site-Managers in one cluster.
+Sometimes it is required to install two Site-Managers in one cluster.
 This may look as following:
 * First one is system Site-Manager, i.e. the main one, which is installed on cluster to provide SiteManager CRs API to other applications.
 * Second one is CI Site-Manager, i.e. the one used for CI/testing purposes.